 Spreading the Good News of God's Kingdom to all the world!

-We are a community of devoted lay disciples of the Risen Lord, embracing our identity as gifts to the Church and endeavoring to live out the values of the Kingdom, share the Good News with the poor, and stand as shining witnesses of God's unconditional love for all.
+We are a community of devoted lay disciples of the Risen Lord, embracing our identity as gifts to the Church.
+We endeavor to live out the values of the Kingdom, share the Good News with the poor, and stand as shining witnesses of God's unconditional love for all.

 The Philippine Catholic Lay Mission (PCLM) is a fully lay and fully Filipino missionary organization founded by the Maryknoll Fathers and Brothers on March 1, 1977.
 Its purpose is to train and send lay missioners to establish and strengthen Basic Ecclesial Communities (BECs) and to provide socio-pastoral care to marginalized communities in the Philippines and overseas.